twinkIe-toes/twinkIe-toes/README.md

 I accept legal ships but i do suck at roleplaying </33333

 please do not come up to me randomly and kiss me! unless it's a way of complimenting my pony, say it first!!

+and i accept friend requests, but please be atleast 13-16

+i kinda fictionkin Megatron... uhuhhuhhhhh.. but i don' rp? does that work? idk